 Myth #3: No one will want to donate to my fundraiser

 Your friends, family, and community want to help you—all you have to do is spread the word about your cause.
 Small business advising firm Fundera gathered crowdfunding statistics that showed projects had 47 backers on average.
-It also found that if people shared the campaign via personal email, over half of recipients donated to the campaign.
+It also found that if people shared the fundraiser via personal email, over half of the recipients donated to the fundraiser.

 There are times when you may need help, and data shows that your network can get you to your goal.
 To that end, GoFundMe provides fundraising tips to help you get the most out of the platform.